devckla/hacktoberfest-kla-2019/README.md

 My Fellow Devs let's do it ... yes we can.
 Join me as we learn more from this exicting Hactoberfest, this is an exicting opportunity that no one should miss out.

+ Our Tagline should be "Open Source is the way to go"

 Who is with me on this !
 OPENSOURCE...Hacktober